 Division Head, Internal Medicine

-Additionally, we are proud to serve our community with a full suite of inpatient, ambulatory, and community-based mental health and addictions services, and provide safe, high-quality, compassionate care in our state-of-the-art long-term care home, Lakeridge Gardens.
 Guided by our vision of One System.
-Best Health. and supported by a dedicated team of more than 7,700 staff, privileged staff, and volunteers, Lakeridge Health is working in collaboration with its Durham Ontario Health Team, primary care, and community partners to foster a truly integrated, regional system of care.
+Best Health. and supported by a dedicated team of nearly 9,000 staff, physicians, and volunteers, Lakeridge Health is a proud member of the Durham Ontario Health Team (Durham OHT) and works in collaboration with the Durham OHT, as well as primary care, and community and government partners to foster a truly integrated, regional system of care.
 Together, we are focused on empowering people to live their best health and fostering an accessible, inclusive, and equitable environment for all.

 Division Head, Internal Medicine